My relationship with my teen has been jaggedy.

 Use your sense of humor to bring levity to what can feel like a heavy relationship with your teen.
 They’ll be relieved that you’ve got space to breathe and have fun and it just might open the door for them to do the same.

-6. Post a visual reminder the clearly shows the essence of your child — Find a photo of your teen as a younger person – a photo that you love – with an expression on their face that captures your heart.
+6. Post a visual reminder that clearly shows the essence of your child — Find a photo of your teen as a younger person – a photo that you love – with an expression on their face that captures your heart.
 Carry this photo with you or put it somewhere easy to see.
 Use this as a visual reminder of who this kid really is in his heart.
 Your teen can look and act downright ugly and an image can remind you of the deep love you have for him, even when you’re not feeling it every moment.

-7. Take care of yourself — Make this a priority because in order to be on the top of your game, in order to actually do 1 – 5, you need a well of strength to draw from.
+7. Take care of yourself — Make this a priority because in order to be on top of your game, in order to actually do 1 – 5, you need a deep well of strength to draw from.
 Remember, children do better when they feel better and so will YOU.
 You can’t expect humor, listening, positivity, etc. from yourself when you’re depleted.